wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-   If the negative cache of the validating resolver has sufficient information to validate the query, the resolver SHOULD use NSEC, NSEC3 and wildcard records aggressively.
+   If the negative cache of the validating resolver has sufficient information to validate the query, the resolver SHOULD use NSEC, NSEC3 and wildcard records to synthesize answers as described in this document.
 Otherwise, it MUST fall back to send the query to the authoritative DNS servers.

 5.1.
 NSEC